Arunkumar-60/FEBA-TASKS/start_stop-instances-the-best-way/README.md

 Wait for Status Checks: Use the describe_instance_status method to ensure that both status checks have passed.
 Stop the Instance: Use the stop_instances method once the instance is ready.

+# restart instance

+Check if the instance has passed both system and instance status checks (2/2 checks passed).
+Stop the instance if it is not already stopped.
+Wait until the instance is in the stopped state.
+Start the instance after ensuring it is in the stopped state.